East Africa to join world gas giants

 Cove Energy, a shareholder in Anadarko’s block, has accepted a $2 billion bid from Royal Dutch Shell.
 Its share price has more than tripled in eight months.

-Ophir Energy bought Dominion Petroleum this year and is the subject of frequent takeover rumors - with Indian, Thai and Chinese state oil firms all linked to bids for regional players.
+Ophir Energy bought Dominion Petroleum this year and is the subject of frequent takeover rumours - with Indian, Thai and Chinese state oil firms all linked to bids for regional players.

 At today’s prices, the 30-40 million tonnes a year of LNG which Mozambique may produce would mean revenues of around $30 billion dollars - more than three times the country’s current gross domestic product.